mkeen7155/my-rev-repo1/README.md

-Now you practice what i have learned.
+Now you practive what i have learned.